Welcome to Massachusetts - Martha's Vineyard and Nantucket

 On Nantucket, you will find fascinating insights into the island’s commercial and social history at the Nantucket Whaling Museum.
 In the present days, whales play safely in the waters off the island as people on whale-watch cruises hang over the rails and gaze in amazement.
 As in other parts of Cape Cod, Nantucket offers lighthouses for visitors to admire and photograph.
 Nantucket Town is the place to go for walks among beautiful old New England houses, shopping, and fine dining.
 The islands can be reached via ferries out of Falmouth (Woods Hole), Hyannis, and Harwich Port.
 Both islands have airfields.

-- Tuesday Tea & Talks at Ventfort Hall - Lenox, MA
+- Ghost Tours at The Mount - Lenox, MA